 Auch der MediaTek Helio X27 (MT6797X) processor is back on board.
-The processor has a total of 10 processor coresthat are subdivided into 2 Cortex-A72, and 4 × 2 Cortex-A53 cores.
-By dividing into 3 clusters, work tasks are efficiently distributed to the respective clusters, depending on the computational complexity, in order to guarantee better performance.
+The processor has a total of 10 processor cores, which are divided into 2 Cortex-A72 and 4x2 Cortex-A53 cores.
+By dividing it into 3 clusters, work tasks are efficiently distributed to the respective clusters depending on the computing intensity to guarantee better performance.
 At the same time (at least in theory) the battery consumption should be reduced.
-Regarding the memory equipment is the smartphone with a 4GB large memory and a 32GB large internal memory equipped.
+Regarding the storage equipment, the smartphone is with a 4GB large memory and a 32GB large internal memory equipped.

 Although the UMIDIGI Z Pro uses a high-end MediaTek processor, the performance is only partially satisfactory.
 Especially in multitasking have become Delays and app crashes notably attributable to the processor itself, but to its adaptation to the user interface.
 In some cases, apps did not even want to start at all or stuck with a white screen.
 There is still a need for optimization on the part of UMIDIGIs.